-Stats are for actual #186 one-way segment only.
+Note: Stats are for actual #186 one-way segment only.

 This hike begins with a strenuous climb from the Bear Flat Trailhead.
 Once atop the ridge, it is a moderate roller coaster (mostly flat)all the way out to Horse Pasture Tank.
 Fate, in the form of the Forest Service, dictated that I make this hike today.
-Concerned with the extreme dry forest, the Service had closed practically all of the Rim Country trails north of SR 260; but, fortunately, they also cancelled the 2012 closure order for FR405 that had been occasioned by a "bear attack" (what constitutes a threat I will leave to your own judgment).
+Concerned with the extreme dry forest, the Service had closed practically all of the Rim Country trails north of SR 260; but, fortunately, they also canceled the 2012 closure order for FR405 that had been occasioned by a "bear attack" (what constitutes a threat I will leave to your judgment).

-Eventually, I decided to simply attack the mountain head on and made my way up...at which point I connected with the real deal, Trail #178.
-From there is was still more climbing along an abandoned jeep trail and into the Hellsgate Wilderness.
-Soon thereafter the jeep trail narrows and you will reach the intersection with Trail #186.
-The tough part is behind you and its time to enjoy mostly flat hiking.
-Bear right and follow the trail as it rides the ridgeline, passing 2 tanks and providing some fantastic views from on high across Hellsgate.One-Way Notice:
+Eventually, I decided to attack the mountain head-on and made my way up...at which point I connected with the real deal, Trail #178.
+From there, it was still more climbing along an abandoned jeep trail and into the Hellsgate Wilderness.
+Soon after that, the jeep trail narrows, and you will reach the intersection with Trail #186.
+The tough part is behind you, and it's time to enjoy mostly flat hiking.
+Bear right and follow the trail as it rides the ridgeline, passing two tanks and providing some fantastic views from on high across Hellsgate.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.